 Healthy Pumpkin Pancakes

 Yes, you can.
 Equal parts whole wheat flour, white flour, or even quinoa flakes can be used instead.

 Yes!
 I’ve often made pumpkin waffles using this very batter.
-Just prep it as instructed, then pour into a greased waffle iron and cook until the edges become crispy.
+Just prep it as instructed, then pour it into a greased waffle iron and cook until the edges become crispy.

+Healthy Pumpkin Pancakes